mathewjosephta/KTU-S3-OOPS-LAB/README.md

 - File Handling etc.

 ## Program List
 1. **Program 1**: Write a Java program that checks whether a given string is a palindrome or not.
-Ex: MALAYALAM is palindrome."
+Ex: MALAYALAM is palindrome.
+[Click Here!](https://github.com/mathewjosephta/KTU-S3-OOPS-LAB/blob/main/StringPalindrome1.java)

 2. **Program 2**: Write a Java Program to find the frequency of a given character in a string.